-We believe in gutter systems that require no cleaning or un-clogging, but realize that some people still have gutters that require such maintenance.
-Here is some safety information for those of you that get up on the ladder to unclog gutters.
-It is important to be aware of the dangers related to unclogging gutters so that every precaution is taken before starting this task.
+We believe in gutter systems that require no cleaning or un-clogging but realize that some people still have gutters that require such maintenance.
+Here are some safety tips for those of you that get up on the ladder to unclog gutters.
+It is essential to be aware of the dangers of unclogging gutters so take precautions before starting this task.

 Always consider the weather forecast.
 Rain will cause the ladder and roof to be slippery and hazardous.
-Heat will make surfaces hot, and the sun burning hot might warrant some sunscreen.
-These are simple considerations, but necessary ones.
+You never want to climb a ladder if there is thunder and lightning.
+Heat will make surfaces hot, so you should wear gloves to protect your hands from metal ladder rungs.
+And the hot sun might warrant some sunscreen.
+These are simple considerations but necessary ones.

 Things to check off before you begin climbing:

 - Make sure the ladder is on solid ground

 - Don't go about this by yourself.
 Make sure to have a spotter to hold the ladder in place for you.

 - Use the right ladder for the roof height.
 Do not try to make a step ladder work if you are reaching very high.
 At that point, an extension ladder is needed.